HaiyanJia-Lehigh/DataStorytelling/Telling Stories to Show Composition & Comparison.md

     4. Publish & Embed
         * Lastly, of course, is to publish your beautiful chart.
 With the free account, you get to get the embed code, which you will use to publish the chart on your io page.
 With a paid account, you also have the option to save your chart locally as an image or PDF.
         * Once you click to publish your chart, it will give you a URL, which you can use for sharing, and an emded code, as an iframe, which you can use to insert into your io page.
+  -   Learn more about creating pie charts using Datawrapper by reading this [How-to page](https://academy.datawrapper.de/article/24-how-to-create-a-pie-chart).

 - **Embedding your chart on GitHub.io page**
   -   Super simple: you will need to copy and paste the embed code from the Datawrapper website to your ReadMe file on GitHub.com